Research projects

 In 2019 we achieved the following improvements:

 Our paper "Towards Collaborative and Dynamic Software Visualization in VR" has been accepted for publication at the International Conference on Computer Graphics Theory and Applications (VISIGRAPP) 2020.
 It presents the efficiency of our prototype at increasing the software understanding process.
 In 2020, our paper "A Layered Software City for Dependency Visualization" was accepted at the International Conference on Computer Graphics Theory and Applications (VISIGRAPP) 2021 and later received the "Best Paper Award".
 We demonstrated that our Layered Layout for Software Cities simplifies the analysis of software architecture and outperforms the standard layout by far.
 We successfully concluded the research project with a final prototype and the resulting publications.
 In 2021, after the end of the official project funding we were asked to submit an extended version of the award paper (" Static And Dynamic Dependency Visualization In A Layered Software City") for review to a journal.
 Here we present a night view of the city that shows dynamic dependencies as arcs.
 We thus addressed a central, yet remaining issue: the visualization of dynamic dependencies.
 In the paper "Trace Visualization within the Software.
 City Metaphor: A Controlled Experiment on Program Comprehension" at the IEEE Working Conference on Software Visualization (VISSOFT), we displayed dynamic dependencies within the Software City by means of light intensities and were able to show that this representation is more helpful than drawing all dependencies.
 Also for this paper, we were invited to submit an extended journal article "Trace Visualization within the Software City Metaphor: Controlled Experiments on Program Comprehension" for review.
 This article demonstrates an extended visualization of dynamic dependencies and color arcs based on HTTP status codes.
 In 2022, both journal papers were accepted: "Static And Dynamic Dependency Visualization in a Layered Software City" is published in Springer Nature Computer Science Journal and "Trace Visualization within the Software City Metaphor: Controlled Experiments on Program Comprehension" was accepted for the Information and Software Technology Journal.
 For the finalization of Holoware, all extensions were combined into one single visualization.
 For this purpose, different views were applied, allowing the user to switch between them: in the day view, the software architecture can be analyzed in the novel Holoware layered layout, and in the night view, dynamic dependencies are displayed.
 As part of a master thesis, Holoware was also implemented as an AR visualization, so that it can easily be used as a showcase or in everyday work.
-Publications:
+External Partners:

 |